HuaijiGao/Data-Clean-house-property-sales/README.md

-# Data-Clean-house-property-sales
+# Data-Analysis-house-property-sales
-Data cleaning of house/property sales in metropolitan Melbourne from 2016 to 2017
+Data analysis of house/property sales in metropolitan Melbourne from 2016 to 2017

 This project is handling a dataset of house/property sales in metropolitan Melbourne during the years 2016 and 2017.